Marathon Runner Vapes!

 Jim Oliver, a lawyer along with his girlfriend, a fellow vaper, has also helped CASAA with lobbying efforts in Washington DC.
 “We were in a training session at a law firm that works within the regulatory sphere.
 Their firm represents smoke-free legislation....
 It was amazing, and we met such cool people in the community.“ Just another indication that vapers do represent a community, one with growing political clout.

 Jim plans continued work to raise consciousness and organize the vaping community.
-He is in favor of "mobilizing as many people in a grassroots effort to convince people that this is technology, not tobacco," he says.
+He is in favor of "mobilizing as many people [as possible] in a grassroots effort to convince people that this is technology, not tobacco," he says.
 "E-cigs are absolutely unique and there is no data saying they are hurtful.”

 Vaping doesn't keep Jim away from the gym.
 “I vape just about every day," he says.
 "And, I still run and work out at least five days a week, and I feel great doing it.”